In His Own Write: Legacy

 Cultural commentators of the 1960s often focused on Lennon as the leading artistic and literary figure in the Beatles.
-In her study of Beatles historiography, historian Erin Torkelson Weber suggests that the publication of In His Own Write reinforced these perceptions, with many vieiwng Lennon as "the smart one" of the group, and that the band's first film, A Hard Day's Night, further emphasised that view.
+In her study of Beatles historiography, historian Erin Torkelson Weber suggests that the publication of In His Own Write reinforced these perceptions, with many viewing Lennon as "the smart one" of the group, and that the band's first film, A Hard Day's Night, further emphasised that view.
 Everett arrives at similar conclusions, writing that, however unfairly, Lennon was often described as more artistically adventurous than McCartney in part because of the publication of his two books.
 Communications professor Michael R. Frontani states that the book served to further distinguish Lennon's image within the Beatles, while Independent writer Andy Gill felt that it and A Spaniard in the Works revealed Lennon to be "the sharpest Beatle, a man of acid wit".

 Beatles writer Kenneth Womack suggests that, paired with the Beatles' debut film, the book challenged the band's "non-believers", made up of those outside their then largely teenage fanbase, a contention with which philosophy professor Bernard Gendron agrees, writing that the two pieces of media initiated "a major reversal of the public assessment of the Beatles' aesthetic worth."
 Doggett groups the book with the Beatles' more general move from the "classic working-class pop milieu" towards "an arty middle-class environment".
 He argues that the band's invitation into the British establishment – such as their interactions with photographer Robert Freeman, director Dick Lester and publisher Tom Maschler, among others – was unique for pop musicians of the time and threatened to erode elements of the British class system.
 Prince Philip of the British royal family read the book and said he enjoyed it thoroughly, while Canadian Prime Minister Pierre Trudeau described Lennon in 1969 as "a pretty good poet".
 The book resulted in numerous businesses and charities requesting that Lennon produce illustrations.
 In 2014, the broker Sotheby's auctioned over one hundred of Lennon's manuscripts for In His Own Write and A Spaniard in the Works from Maschler's collection.
 The short stories, poems and line drawings sold for US$2.9 million (US$ million adjusted for inflation), more than double their pre-sale estimate.